chiplukes/python-example-application/README.md

 ## Development

-To contribute to this library, first checkout the code.
+To use this application, first checkout the code.
 Then create a new virtual environment:
 ```bash
 cd example-python-application
 python -m venv .venv